 Although dog’s paws may appear tough and hard, they are as sensitive as human feet.
 “Dogs can suffer burns to their paws on days most dog owners wouldn’t consider exceedingly hot” warns Dr. Alison Mason, a veterinarian and medical director at Hope Animal Hospital in Brooklyn.

-Veterinarians suggest testing the pavement with your hand or bare foot by holding it there for about 7 seconds.
+Veterinarians suggest testing the pavement with your hand for about 7 seconds.
 If it’s too hot for you, it’s too hot for your pooch to walk unprotected.
 The outside temperature doesn’t even need to be sweltering for your pet’s paws to burn.
-On a day when the mercury is 77 degrees F (25 degrees C) with low humidity, the pavement can reach an astonishing 125 degrees F (51 C).
-At 87 degrees F pavement can reach a whopping 143 degrees.
-At these temperatures, your dog’s paws could severely burn in less than a minute.
+On a day when the mercury is 77F (25C) with low humidity, the pavement can reach an astonishing 125F (51 C).

 What can you do to protect your dog’s paws from burns?

 Aside from taking walks in the evening or not walking your dog at all, one simple solution is to use lightweight, breathable dog boots.
-Make sure any boots are specifically designed for warm weather, like Poochy Pawz City Shoes™, which include moisture wicking fabrics, mesh panels for circulation and a heat resistant sole.
-Dogs that suffer burns can also benefit from City Shoes during the healing process to protect delicate tissue.
+Make sure any boots are specifically designed for warm weather, like Poochy Pawz City Shoes™ These summer boots were designed with moisture wicking fabrics, mesh panels for ventilation and natural cooling, and a heat resistant sole.
+The “Barely There” sole is flexible to allow your dog to feel the terrain and walk naturally.